 It was at His circumcision that Jesus was given His name.
 Jesus had to grow into the name that He was given and into His earthly ministry, one day at a time.
 This astounds me, because it reminds me of how truly human Jesus was and how things didn’t just happen automatically for Him.

-Because Jesus did in fact grow up to be the Christ and actually did redeem us, the sovereignty of God is shown.
-Despite Herod’s attempts to kill Him, and despite all other possible obstacles, God the Father preserved the Son.
+Because Jesus did in fact grow up to be the Christ and to actually redeem us, the sovereignty of God is shown.
+Despite Herod’s attempts to kill Him and despite all other possible obstacles, God the Father preserved the Son.
 He knew exactly what He needed to do, and He made it happen.
-So sure was God of His promises and His will that He even gave Jesus His name before He was conceived in the womb.
+So sure is God of His promises and His will that He even gives Jesus His name before He was conceived in the womb.
 In fact, He had been prophesied about hundreds of years before His birth.

 And what a name!
 Jesus.
 The Lord Shall Save!

 But the meaning of Christ’s circumcision goes beyond this.
 Why would God institute such a barbaric ritual in the first place as a sign of the covenant?
 The symbolism of circumcision is rich, and I can’t do justice to it here, but it represents the blood sacrifice and covenant that God has made with man.
 It represents the cutting away of sin sinful things and removal of the things of the flesh that obscure life, so that the clean flesh might live and give life.

 Circumcision is, therefore, a miniature picture of the work of Jesus Christ.
 How fitting that He should undergo it for us.

 At one time, you and I were, to put it crassly, the foreskin.
 We were cut off from God and fit only to be thrown away.
 Because of our sinfulness, God had to surgically remove us from His holy presence.
 By the blood of Christ, pictured in miniature in His circumcision, we were brought near to Him from whom we are worthy only to be circumcised or cut off.